Moshes-Abraham/clasp-wiki/Build-Instructions.md

 If you don't have any swap space, then your machine will very suddenly become unresponsive when the memory gets full.
 I suggest to do have swap, but configure linux to `vm.swappiness=1`.
 This way you'll have more time to intervene when it happens.

-## macOS
+## MacOS installation of dependencies
 You'll need Xcode and Homebrew for some of the extra packages that are needed to build everything.
-Clasp requires a specific release of llvm and does not use the Xcode version although it does use Xcode files.
-Otherwise things are much the same as on the Linux side -- hopefully.
+Clasp requires a specific release of llvm and does not use the Xcode version, although it does use Xcode files.
+Otherwise, things are much the same as on the Linux side -- hopefully.
 Adapt paths as necessary.

 ### Build Clasp
 0. Install homebrew from https://brew.sh/